 PGS Access Westralia: Evolution of Seismic Imaging

-The 11 776 km of data selected for the PGS Access Westralia study has been reworked from field tape with an emphasis on deep structural imaging to unlock previously unrecognised structural settings.
+The 11 776 km of data selected for the PGS Access Westralia study has been reworked from field tape with an emphasis on deep structural imaging to unlock previously unrecognized structural settings.
 The reprocessed seismic imagery provides a greater understanding of the underlying architecture and tectonic evolution of the constituent basins comprising the Westralian Superbasin geological province.

 The seismic data was first processed in 2008/2009 using industry best practice workflows common at this time.
-This included a general denoise, linear noise attenuation, SRME, Tau-P deconvolution and a high resolution Radon demultiple.
+This included a general denoise, linear noise attenuation, SRME, Tau-P deconvolution, and a high-resolution Radon demultiple.
 A subset of the data within the shallow water region of the Beagle and Dampier sub-basins was then re-processed in 2013.
-This reprocessing utilized an improved de-signature approach and a deterministic shallow water demultiple technique, and focused on low frequency preservation.
+This reprocessing utilized an improved de-signature approach and a deterministic shallow water demultiple technique and focused on low-frequency preservation.
 Both processing efforts achieved good results, but new as new processing methodologies improve, especially with the advent of widespread use of Pre-Stack Depth Migration, the data reprocessing in 2015/2016 has provided opportunities for further improvements.

 The main challenges for the data processing lie in the variability and complexity of the geology, and the limited (2D) recorded wavefield.
 These include: